Santa Barbara Hit-And-Run Accident Attorneys

 - Amputations

-California State Law for Hit-and-Run Accidents
+California State Law For Hit-And-Run Accidents

 This section of the vehicle code states that such a driver must immediately stop their vehicle at the nearest location that will not impede traffic or otherwise jeopardize the safety of other motorists.
-Having done so, the driver must immediately do either of the following:
+Having done so, the driver must immediately do the following:

-- Leave a written notice on a motor vehicle or damaged property giving the name and address of the driver and the owner of the vehicle involved and a statement of the circumstances thereof and must without delay notify a police department of the city where a collision occurred or if a collision occurs an unincorporated territory, the local headquarters of the Department of the California Highway Patrol.
+- Notify a police department of the city where a collision occurred or if a collision occurs in an unincorporated territory, the local headquarters of the California Highway Patrol.

-California Hit-and-Run Penalties
+California Hit-And-Run Penalties

 When a hit-and-run accident causes only property damage, the negligent driver may face misdemeanor charges punishable by:

-- Up to six months in county jail
+- Up to six months in county jail.

-- Fine of up to $1,000
+- Fine of up to $1,000.

-- Restitution to victims for property damage
+- Restitution to victims for property damage.

-- 2 points on California driving record
+- 2 points on their California driving record.

 Certain injury cases might also result in misdemeanor charges, but penalties for such incidents can involve:

-- Up to one year in county jail
+- Up to one year in county jail.

-- Fine of up to $10,000
+- Fine of up to $10,000.

-- Restitution to victims for property damage
+- Restitution to victims for property damage.

-- 2 points on California driving record
+- 2 points on their California driving record.

 Many other injury or death cases result in felony charges that can result in such penalties as:

-- Up to four years in state jail
+- Up to four years in state jail.

-- Fine of up to $10,000
+- Fine of up to $10,000.

-- Restitution to victims for property damage
+- Restitution to victims for property damage.

-- 2 points on California driving record
+- 2 points on their California driving record.

-Why You Should Never Chase a Perpetrator
+Why You Should Never Chase A Perpetrator

-Following a hit-and-run accident, many people are tempted to chase after a negligent driver to try and confront them.
+Following a hit-and-run accident, many people are tempted to chase after a negligent driver to try to confront them.
 Doing so is always a mistake and something that nobody should ever do.
-As a victim, you should always remain at the scene of your crash.
+As a victim, you should remain at the scene of your crash.
 Try to record all information you can remember about the negligent driver’s vehicle and then provide that information to law enforcement, who will make an effort to locate the driver themselves.

 Victims need to keep in mind that a criminal case will be completely separate from their own civil action following one of these incidents.
 This distinction is important because there may be cases in which a negligent driver can earn an acquittal or dismissal of criminal charges, but they can still be held civilly liable.